maciejskorski/java-autotests/README.md

 # java-autotests
 The repo shows how to automate tests for Java classes, run them on GitHub Actions, and present CodeCoverage.

-The idea is to use reflection and dynamically construct and invoke getters and setters, based on extracted fields and their types.
+The idea is to use reflection and,  based on extracted fields and their types, dynamically construct and invoke getters and setters.

 ```java